True Cost

 How do taxes work in retirement?

-Traditional withdrawals: taxed as ordinary income.
-Roth withdrawals: tax-free.
-Social Security: up to 85% taxable based on your provisional income.
+Traditional withdrawals are taxed as ordinary income.
+Roth withdrawals are tax-free.
+Social Security is up to 85% taxable based on your provisional income.
 RMDs start at 73 and are mandatory taxable income.
 State taxes vary wildly — Pennsylvania taxes zero; California taxes everything.

 What is a Monte Carlo retirement simulation?